Community Rules and Guidelines

 4. The staff handles punishments.

-Do not suggest, recommend, or demand punishments (especially bans) for members that you feel are breaking the PureZC rules.
-The staff decides on such punishments since that is part of what they were hired to do.
+Do not recommend or demand punishments (especially bans) for members that you feel are breaking the rules.

 If you submit a report, keep in mind that the issue has been handed over to the staff.
 Reports do not give you clearance to join in on staff discussions on what to do with a member.
-If we're being slow on handling your report after a day or so and haven't contacted you, you can ask about the status of the report one time.
-Please do not continually pester the staff about a single report unless you have additional details you need to give us.
+If several days pass without us contacting you about your report, feel free to contact us through the Staff Dropbox to ensure it hasn't been overlooked.

 Do not post links to copyrighted or illegal material such as music, games, ROMs, etc. Also do not post pornography.
 Please don't ask where to find any of these things either.